abde00taki/abde00taki/README.md

 ---

 ### 📫 How to reach me:
-📧 *takiabderrahmane@gmail.com*
+📧 *abderrahmanetaki604@gmail.com*
 🌍 From Azilal, Morocco
-💼 Working on becoming a Full-Stack Developer & Cybersecurity Specialist
+💼 Working on becoming a Full-Stack Developer

 ---